andreban/flyby-results-explorer/memory-bank/projectbrief.md

     - Airlines
 - **Sorting:** Allow users to sort the results by price, duration, departure time, and arrival time.
 - **Booking Button:** Each result should have a button that simulates taking the user to a booking page.
+- **Smart Filters (UI Only):** A natural language interface for filtering flights.
+The user can type in their desired filters in plain English, and the system will apply them.
+For now, only the UI for this feature will be implemented.

 ### Out of Scope:
 - Flight search form
 - Booking pages
 - User authentication
 - Any other pages besides the flight results page
+- The implementation of the natural language processing for the Smart Filters feature.

 ### Primary Goals:
 - Provide a clean, intuitive, and responsive user interface for exploring flight options within the scope of a demo.